serhatgunes/ToDoApplication/README.md

 To install dependencies, compile and run the Todo app:

-Note : If you don't have Node.js on your computer you can get following link https://nodejs.org/en/download/
+Note : If you don't have Node.js on your computer you can get from this link https://nodejs.org/en/download/

 ```bash